Oakland stadium landlord wants Raiders gone

 The landlord of the Oakland–Alameda County Coliseum, home of the Oakland Raiders and Athletics, says it is possible that the Raiders won't be tenants in the 2019 season.

-NFL owners this week approved the Raiders move to Las Vegas and the team has options to play in the stadium for the next two seasons.
+NFL owners this week approved the Raiders move to Las Vegas, and the team has options to play in the stadium for the next two seasons.

 The $1.9 billion stadium in Las Vegas is not scheduled to be ready until the 2020 season, leaving the team with limited options for 2019.